XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 }
 ```

-In execution, this transaction would freeze the trustline by setting the `Flag` to `1`, and claw back at most **314.159 FOO** issued by `rp6abvbTbjoce8ZDJkT6snvxTZSYMBCC9S` and held by `rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW`.
+In execution, this transaction would claw back at most **314.159 FOO** issued by `rp6abvbTbjoce8ZDJkT6snvxTZSYMBCC9S` and held by `rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW`.
 If `rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW` did not have a trustline set up or that trustline's balance is `0` then the error `tecNO_LINE` would be returned and a fee would be consumed.

 ### 3.4.
 Amendment